NETWORK SUMMER SEMINARS

-Will I have computer access to do word-processing?
-While it is recommended that you bring a laptop to use during your stay, you will be able to access computers for word-processing in Bobst Library.
+Will I have computer access?
+While it is recommended that you bring a laptop to use during your stay, you will have guest-access to computers at Bobst Library.

 If I do bring a laptop, will I have internet access?
-Internet access is available in your room via a dial-up connection.
-Ethernet connection is not available for short-term residents.
-Additionally, internet-ready terminals are available at Bobst Library, the Kimmel Center, and other locations on NYU's campus.
+Internet guest-access is available in your room.
+Additionally, guest-access is available at Bobst Library, the Kimmel Center, and other NYU locations.

-Will I have access to a hard-copy version of the readings available on the seminar BlackBoard site?
+Will I have access to a hard-copy version of the readings available on the seminar NYU Wiki site?
 The Network sends out copies of any books for your seminar to your institutional liaison officer for pick up.
-Hard copy versions of additional articles available via BlackBoard are placed on reserve at Bobst Library.
-Participants may photocopy any articles at the library for a fee.
-We recommend that all participants print and bring all articles available on the seminar blackboard site.
+We recommend that all participants print and bring all articles available on the seminar NYU wiki site.

 If I need to receive mail or a fax, what address can I use?
 Faxes for participants may be sent to the Faculty Resource Network at (212) 995-4101, and may be collected during regular business hours.
 Please keep in mind that Network staff will have limited contact with the office during Network Summer Peak week.